Sussex outdoor cinemas

 Open Air Cinema, Leeds Castle, Kent, 28 – 29 July

-As part of its Celebrate Summer season, Leeds Castle is proving the gorgeous backdrop for a Gladiator screening on 28 July, then everyone’s favourite hooker-rich man romance Pretty Woman on 29 July.
+As part of its Celebrate Summer season, Leeds Castle is providing the gorgeous backdrop for a Gladiator screening on 28 July, then everyone’s favourite hooker-rich man romance Pretty Woman on 29 July.
 There are plenty of outdoor theatre events coming up too from kids’ shows to Hamlet.

 Brighton’s Big Screen, Brighton Beach, 28 July – 28 Aug